This documentation is for Legacy Checkbox Version 6. Please visit our Checkbox Version 7 Documentation page for current user guides.

 1. Choose which survey results to export

-From the survey dashboard or survey editor, click Analyze -> Export Data.
+From the survey dashboard or survey editor, click Analyze -> Responses -> Export Responses.

 2. Choose your export options

-From the export pop-up, choose to export your file as a Standard CSV file, choose your CSV options (as needed), and select the UTF8 Output Encoding.
+From the export pop-up, choose to export your file as a Standard CSV file and choose your CSV options (as needed).

 3. Download your file

 Once the export is complete (as evidenced by the green progress bar), click the Download button and make note of where your computer saves the downloaded file.

 4. Open Excel and import Data -> From Text